 At 4.53 by 2.95 inches (HW), you can take the HP Sprocket anywhere with you.
 It connects via Bluetooth, so you don’t even have to attach it to your phone with a wire.

 The only time you’ll need a USB cable is when charging it.
 With a full battery, it can print up to 35 photos, which is quite impressive for such a small printer.

 The HP Sprocket also uses Zink (Zero Ink) technology to print photos.
 The reason why it’s so slim is that it doesn’t use ink cartridges at all.
 Instead, it activates the “ink” trapped inside the crystals in the paper by applying heat.

 It’s not only cheaper than going to the photo lab, but it’s also more convenient.
 Especially when you’re always on the go.

-Your iPhone’s self-timer is a useful tool for a lot of real-life applications.
+Your iPhone camera’s self-timer is a useful tool for a lot of real-life applications.
 But it also has plenty of limitations.
 When it starts ticking, you only have so much time to get yourself in the shot.